51st state: United Nations support

-The United Nations is in favor of greater self-determination for Guam and other such territories.
+The United Nations is in favor of greater self-determination for Guam, though it has concluded its interest in the Northern Marianas which was removed from list of non self governing after it chose to join in the United States after a series of referendums in the 1960s and 1970s.
 The UN's Special Committee on Decolonization has agreed to endorse the governor's education plan.
-The commission's May 2016 report says, "With academics from the University of Guam, [the Commission] was working to create and approve educational materials.
+The commission's May 2016 report stated: "With academics from the University of Guam, [the Commission] was working to create and approve educational materials.
 The Office of the Governor was collaborating closely with the Commission" in developing educational materials for the public.

 The United States Department of the Interior had approved a $300,000 grant for decolonization education, Edward Alvarez told the United Nations Pacific Regional Seminar in May 2016.
 "We are hopeful that this might indicate a shift in [United States] policy to its Non-Self-Governing Territories such as Guam, where they will be more willing to engage in discussions about our future and offer true support to help push us towards true self-governances and self-determination."

 Other territories

-The U.S. Indian Territory attempted statehood in 1905; Citizens of the Five Civilized Tribes in Indian Territory proposed to create the State of Sequoyah as a means to retain control of their lands and resources.
-The constitutional convention was held on August 21, 1905, in Muskogee, and the proposed constitution was overwhelmingly approved by the territory's residents, with 56,279 votes for the constitution and petition to Congress and 9,073 votes against.
-Congress, however, did not support statehood for Sequoyah, and the Indian Territory was annexed into Oklahoma in 1907.
+The Indian Territory attempted statehood in 1905, when citizens of the Five Civilized Tribes proposed creating the State of Sequoyah as a means to retain control of their lands and resources.
+A constitutional convention was held on August 21, 1905, in Muskogee, and the proposed constitution was overwhelmingly approved by the territory's indigenous and white residents.
+Congress did not support statehood for Sequoyah, and the Indian Territory was annexed into Oklahoma in 1907.

-The U.S. Virgin Islands explored the possibility of statehood in 1984, and most recently in a 1993 referendum, while American Samoa explored the possibility of statehood in 2005 and 2017.
+The U.S. Virgin Islands explored the possibility of statehood in 1984, and in a 1993 referendum, while American Samoa explored the possibility of statehood in 2005 and 2017.

 By status changes of former U.S. territories

 Philippines

+The United States annexed the Philippines as its territory from the Spanish Empire in 1898 and established the Insular Government of the Philippine Islands in 1901.
+Since then, the Philippines has had small grassroots movements for U.S. statehood.
+Originally part of the platform of the Progressive Party, then known as the Federalista Party, the party dropped it in 1907, which coincided with the name change.
+Philippines became an independent nation in 1946.